MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 No, you can only share local files and files from [!include[pn-onedrive](../includes/pn-onedrive.md)].

+### Can a Teams desktop user show the Remote Assist HoloLens user a video or powerpoint?

+Yes!
+We understand that technicians, inspectors, and remote collaborators want to refer to a wide variety of resources and reference documents during the call.
+By using the Teams desktop Share feature, the Teams desktop user can show the Remote Assist HoloLens whatever they are looking at on their desktop or in a specific application window.
+For example, the Teams desktop user can show the technician a video playing in a web browser.
+Furthermore, because the Teams desktop user's screen or application window is shared in real time, all call participants will see when the Teams desktop user pauses or restarts the video.

 ### When a Remote Assist call ends, how can I access the messages, snapshots, and files during the call?

 For messages sent in text chat: any messages, links, or images sent in the text chat will be available for all participants via Teams Chat but not via Remote Assist.